dorchard/dorchard.github.io/advice/undegrad-intro.md

 * Find a good group of friends, anywhere in the University.

-* Learn things outside of the course, but that are still Computer Science.
+* Learn things outside of the course, from within your discipline, and without.

 * Use programming to understand maths, e.g., implement some of the ideas, write a program that uses the concepts.